 Mujika I, Padilla S. Detraining: loss of training-induced physiological and performance adaptations.
 Part I: short term insufficient training stimulus.
 Sports Med.
 2000 Aug;30(2):79-87.

-Squat strength of Olympic Weightlifters declined approximately 10% in after 4 weeks of cessation of weight training.
+Squat strength of Olympic Weightlifters declined approximately 10% after 4 weeks of cessation of weight training.

 Hakkinen K, Komi PV (1985).
-Changes in electrical and mechanical behaviour of leg extensor muscles during heavy resistance strength training.
+Changes in the electrical and mechanical behavior of leg extensor muscles during heavy resistance strength training.
 Scandinavian Journal of Sports Science 7: 55-64.